inverno-io/inverno-mods/inverno-configuration/README.md

 source.activate("environment", "prod").block();
 ```

-It is also possible to fallback to a particular revision by specifying it in the `activate()` method:
+It is also possible to fall back to a particular revision by specifying it in the `activate()` method:

 ```java
 // Activate revision 2 globally